-- Owner Select the resource responsible for the Story. - TypeSelect the Type of Story: User Story, Technical To Do, Epic, Theme, or Defect.For more information about Types, see Working with Stories. - Points Enter the estimated number of Story Points required to complete the Story. - Status Click one of the boxes indicating the status: Not Started, In Progress, Complete, or Accepted.
+Title Enter a descriptive name for the Story.
+Owner Select the resource responsible for the Story. Туре Select the Type of Story: User Story, Technical To Do, Epic, Theme, or Defect.
+For more information about Types, see Working with Stories .
+Points Enter the estimated number of Story Points required to complete the Story.
+Status Click one of the boxes indicating the status: Not $$ Started, In $$ Progress, Complete, or Accepted.
+Priority Select a Priority from the list: Must Have, Should Have, Could Have, or Won't Have.
+Sprint Select the Sprint for the Story, if needed.
+Release Select the Release for the Story, if needed.

-- Priority Select a Priority from the list: Must Have, Should Have, Could Have, or Won't Have. - Sprint Select the Sprint for the Story, if needed. - Release Select the Release for the Story, if needed. - Parent The Parent Story is displayed.
+Parent The Parent Story is displayed.
 Click the link to display the Parent or click the Set Parent icon to change the parent.